Policies and Procedures

 Please, all publications based on work conducted in the Flow Cytometry Core Facility acknowledge the facility as follows:

-This work has been supported in part by the Flow Cytometry Core Facility of USF.
+This work has been supported in part by the USF COM’s Fred Wright Jr Flow Cytometry Core Facility.